Saint Joseph's Arts Society founded by Ken Fulk - MASTERPIECE (Sold Out)

 "The MO for our collection is exploring the contemporary world in order to learn from our mistakes, past and present, and participate in building a better future,” says collector Sean Leffers.
 It includes emerging, established, and historic artists conversing on issues related to power structures such as religion and colonization (Adriana Martinez, Alexandre da Cunha, Carlos Motta, Loreto Carmona, Beatriz Cortez, Rafa Esparza, Jose Vera Matos); LGBTQ experience (Valentin Demarco, Wolfgang Tillmamans, Rockwell Kent, Paul Mpagi Sepuya, David Alekhuogie); and environmental issues and human relationships to the natural world and larger universe (Lia Holloran, Brigitte Waldach, Vibha Galhotra, Carolina Caycedo).
 Paintings by Arthur Okamura, Balcombe Green, Roasario Zorraquin, Gabrielle Bakker, Santiago Quesnel and textile works by Yann Gerstberger, Chiacchio and Gionnone, and Francisca Anninat are included and the contemporary art is shown alongside diverse ethnographic and decorative arts sub-collections.
 There are approximately 150 works on view in a newly completed house designed by architect John Maniscalco and decorator Sean Leffers.

-The Meyer/Calas Collection
+The Meyer/Calas Collection (Sold Out)

 The Art of California